How to show content

 import { RouterOutlet } from '@angular/router';

-import { ArticleComponent } from "./article/article.component";
+import { ArticleComponent } from "./article/article-component/article-component";

 @Component({